sparkbox/standard/code-style/scss/README.md

 #### Modifier

 Modifiers are the most specific of the three parts of BEM.
-They should only define one or two properties that change the previously defined properties on the block or element.
-You can use a modifier on a block or an element.
+They should only define one or two properties that change the previously defined properties on the Block or Element.
+Since Modifiers only change one or two properties, they have to live alongside the unmodified version of the class name.
+That way, you still get all the properties you already defined in the original Block or Element level class (we have an example of this below).
+You can use a Modifier on a Block or an Element.

-`.block--modifier` modifies the entire component.
+`.block--modifier` modifies the entire Block.

-`.block__element--modifier` modifies a single element inside a component.
+`.block__element--modifier` modifies a single Element inside a Block.

 #### Example
 Let's look at an example.
-Maybe we have a hero section that's reused on each page of a site.
-The block might be called `.hero`, because that's what the entire section is.
-The title, description, and button are all elements, so they would be `.hero__title`, `.hero__description`, and `.hero__button`.
-We don't need any modifiers yet, because a modifier is really specific.
+Let's say we have a hero section that's reused on each page of a site.
+The Block might be called `.hero`, because that's what the entire parent section is.
+The title, description, and button are all Elements, so they would be `.hero__title`, `.hero__description`, and `.hero__button`.
+We don't need any Modifiers here, because we have nothing to modify yet.

 ```html
 <section class="hero">